Polyamory: Acceptance by religions

-LaVeyan Satanism is critical of Abrahamic sexual mores, considering them narrow, restrictive and hypocritical.
+LaVeyan Satanism is critical of Abrahamic sexual mores, considering them narrow, restrictive, and hypocritical.
 Satanists are pluralists, accepting polyamorists, bisexuals, lesbians, gays, BDSM, transgender people, and asexuals.
 Sex is viewed as an indulgence, but one that should only be freely entered into with consent.
 The Eleven Satanic Rules of the Earth only give two instructions regarding sex: "Do not make sexual advances unless you are given the mating signal" and "Do not harm little children", though the latter is much broader and encompasses physical and other abuse.
-This has always been a consistent part of CoS policy since its inception in 1966.
+This has been a consistent part of CoS policy since its inception in 1966.
 Magister Peter H. Gillmore wrote in an essay supporting same-sex marriage that some people try to suggest that their attitude on sexuality is "anything goes" even though they have a principle of "responsibility to the responsible".
-He also stated that the Church of Satan's philosophy "strictly forbids sexual activity with children as well as with non-human animals."

 Unitarian Universalists for Polyamory Awareness, founded in 2001, has engaged in ongoing education and advocacy for greater understanding and acceptance of polyamory within the Unitarian Universalist Association.
-At the 2014 General Assembly, two UUPA members moved to include the category of "family and relationship structures" in the UUA's nondiscrimination rule, along with other amendments; the package of proposed amendments was ratified by the GA delegates.
+At the 2014 General Assembly, two UUPA members moved to include the category of "family and relationship structures" in the UUA's nondiscrimination rule, along with other amendments; the GA delegates ratified the package of proposed amendments.